sherine-aishu/Portfolio-project-4/README.md

 # Portfolio-project-4
-*Containerizing python application using docker*
+*Containerizing python application using Docker*

 **What is Containerization?**

-  *Containerization is a software deployment process that bundles an application’s code with all the files and libraries it needs to run on any infrastructure.*
+  *Containerization is a software deployment process that bundles application’s code with all the files and libraries it needs to run on any infrastructure.*
   *Containerization enables software developers to build, deploy, and manage applications more efficiently and effectively.*

   **Why to containerize an application?**